vanhoangkha/Networking-fundamentals/Day53_LAN_Architectures.md

 SOHO (SMALL OFFICE / HOME OFFICE)

 - SMALL OFFICE / HOME OFFICE (SOHO) refers to the office of a small company, or a small home office with few DEVICES
-    - Doesn’t have to be an actual home “office”; if your home has a Mạng connected to the Internet it is considered a SOHO Mạng
+    - Doesn’t have to be an actual home “office”; if your home has a Network connected to the Internet it is considered a SOHO Network

 - SOHO NETWORKS don’t have complex needs, so all NETWORKING functions are typically provided by a SINGLE DEVICE, often called a “HOME Router” or “Không dây Router”
 - The one DEVICE can serve as a: